cysouw/diathesis/text/c03_prepositions.md

  \d.
 Er schaut über meine Schulter.
  \e.
 Er schaut mir über die Schulter.

+Prepositional phrases in German are partly governed arguments and partly non-governed adverbial phrases.
+This distinction is not overtly marked and leads to recurrent ambiguity, e.g. between *warten auf* 'to wait for' and *warten auf* 'to wait while being on top of something' \Next.
+It is of central importance to clearly delimit governed from non-governed prepositions, as discussed extensively in  [@sec:prepositions-delimiting-governed-prepositional-phrases]).

+\ex.
+Der König wartet auf seinem alten Thron auf seinen neuen Thron.

+For the classification of diatheses into kinds, I have followed the following rules for the assessment of prepositional phrases:

+- Prepositional phrases that are obligatorily present in a specific sentence construction are classified as arguments (OBJ).
+- Governed prepositions are classified as arguments (OBJ), except when the governed prepositional phrase alternates with a case-marked argument: then they are classified as adjuncts (ADJ).
+The reason for this seemingly ad-hoc decision is that for all diatheses involving an alternation between prepositional phrases and case-marked constituents, there appears to be a mix of governed and non-governed prepositions without any clear differences.
+- Non-governed prepositions are always classified as adjuncts (ADJ).
+In the current discussion they are only relevant when they alternate with a case-marked constituent.

 ## Delimiting governed prepositional phrases {#sec:prepositions-delimiting-governed-prepositional-phrases}

 ### Identifying governed prepositions

-As a general rule (with some exceptions with *für* and *durch* to be discussed below) I propose to identify prepositional phrases as lexically governed arugment when they allow for a paraphrasis of the form *da-PREPOSITION, dass/was SENTENCE* (cf. Engelen 1986: 110-112).
+As a general rule (with some exceptions with *für* and *durch* to be discussed below) I propose to identify prepositional phrases as lexically governed arguments when they allow for a paraphrasis of the form *da-PREPOSITION, dass/was SENTENCE* (cf. Engelen 1986: 110-112).
 For example, the verb *warten* 'to await' has a possible governed preposition *auf* designated what is the object that is waited for \Next[a].
 In this reading, \Next[a] can be paraphrased by \Next[b] with a *darauf, dass* subordinate clause.
 The combination *warten auf* can best be considered a fixed collocation, to be translated into English as 'waiting for'.
 However, the preposition *auf* can also have its adverbial local meaning 'on top of' \Next[c]. \footnote{Because of a special characteristic of the preposition *auf* this sentence has a dative instead of an accusative.} This leads to another interpretation in which the prepositional phrase is not a governed preposition but an adverbial phrase with a local meaning, like in \Next[d].
 These two readings can even be combined \Next[e], with an interesting difference in case marking between the two prepositional phrases.

 \ex.
  \a.
 Der König wartet auf seinen neuen Thron.
  \b.
 Der König wartet darauf, dass sein neuer Thron kommt.
  \c.
-Der König wartet auf seinem neuen Thron.
+Der König wartet auf seinem alten Thron.
  \c.
-Der König wartet, während er auf seinem neuen Thron sitzt.
+Der König wartet, während er auf seinem alten Thron sitzt.
  \d.
 Der König wartet auf seinem alten Thron auf seinen neuen Thron.

 Some prepositional phrases without the *da+PREPOSITION, dass* paraphrasis still have a special status as arguments of a verb, namely when they can be substituted by a case-marked constituent.
 This is typical for antipassive alternations like \Next[a], in which the accusative role *den Bären* can alternatively be expressed by a prepositional phrase *auf den Bären* (with a difference in affectedness of the object, see [@sec:prepositions-accusative-antipassive]).
 Note that in this situation the prepositional phrase cannot be replaced by a *darauf, dass* phrase.
 Not all prepositional phrases allow such an alternation, notably most local expressions do not \Next[b].
 However, there are also some distinctly local expressions that allow for an antipassive alternation \Next[c].